2002 Florida gubernatorial election: Campaign

 McBride's campaign focused on the importance of public education, supporting policies such as teacher pay rises and less emphasis on standardized tests.
 McBride was helped towards the end of the campaign by visits from national Democratic figures such as former President Bill Clinton, former Vice President Al Gore and Jesse Jackson.
 Though McBride himself did not make the topic an issue of his campaign, nationwide Democrats saw the race as an opportunity to avenge Al Gore's controversial loss in Florida during the 2000 presidential election and the subsequent recount.
 Likewise Republicans saw this race a preview of 2004.

 President George W. Bush made numerous visits to Florida to support his brother for re-election.
 Bush had a strong fundraising advantage over McBride in what was seen as one of the pivotal races in the 2002 midterm elections.
 Republican adverts targeted McBride as a failed lawyer and as a tax and spender.

-The two main candidates faced each other in two debates on 27 September and 22 October in the most expensive Florida gubernatorial election yet.
+The two main candidates faced each other in two debates on September 27 and October 22 in the most expensive Florida gubernatorial election yet.
 Polls towards the end of the campaign showed Bush with a lead over McBride.
 Department of Justice observers were stationed at some of the polls, but unlike the problems during the 2000 presidential election and the Democratic primary, voting went smoothly.

 At the same time as the election, an initiative was passed to limit class sizes.
 This had been opposed by Bush due to the cost of implementing it but had been supported by McBride.